ln2t/ln2t_tools/README.md

 Harmonization recommended with at least 20 subjects.
 You have 15 subjects.
 ```
 → Add more subjects for reliable harmonization or proceed without harmonization

 ---

-#### Troubleshooting

-**Q: Can I use FreeSurfer 7.3 or 7.4?**
-A: No, MELD Graph only works with FreeSurfer 7.2.0 or earlier due to surface format changes.

-**Q: Is harmonization mandatory?**
-A: No, but highly recommended.
-Without harmonization, expect more false positives.

-**Q: How many subjects do I need for harmonization?**
-A: Minimum 20, more is better.
-Must be from the same scanner/protocol.

-**Q: Where are the model weights stored?**
-A: In `~/derivatives/{dataset}-derivatives/meld_graph_{version}/data/` (downloaded automatically with `--download-weights`)

-**Q: Can I reuse harmonization parameters?**
-A: Yes!
-Once computed for a scanner (e.g., H1), use `--harmo-code H1` for all future subjects from that scanner.

-**Q: MELD is taking a long time**
-A: FreeSurfer recon-all takes 6-12 hours per subject.
-Use `--use-precomputed-fs` if you already have FreeSurfer outputs.

-**Q: What if I don't have a participants.tsv file?**
-A: Create one in your BIDS rawdata directory with the required columns (participant_id, age, sex), or provide a demographics CSV file directly with `--demographics`.

-**Q: What if my participants.tsv is missing age or sex information?**
-A: ln2t_tools will show an error message indicating which columns are missing.
-You can either update your participants.tsv file or create a custom demographics CSV file and use `--demographics`.

-**Q: Can I use a custom demographics file instead of participants.tsv?**
-A: Yes!
-Use `--demographics /path/to/your/demographics.csv` to provide your own file.
-It should have columns: ID, Harmo code, Group, Age at preoperative, Sex.

-**Q: Understanding MELD's workflow - what gets computed when?**
-A: MELD has 3 steps:
-1. **FreeSurfer Segmentation** (6-12 hours): Creates surfaces and parcellations.
-Skip with `--use-precomputed-fs` if you already ran FreeSurfer.
-2. **Feature Extraction** (15-30 min): Creates `.on_lh.thickness.sm3.mgh` and similar smoothed feature files from FreeSurfer outputs.
-MELD needs these for prediction.
-3. **Prediction/Harmonization** (5-10 min): Uses extracted features for lesion detection.

-When using `--use-precomputed-fs`: MELD skips step 1 (finds existing FreeSurfer outputs) but still runs steps 2 and 3.

-**Q: What does `--skip-segmentation` actually do?**
-A: Despite the name, it tells MELD to skip **feature extraction** (step 2), not FreeSurfer segmentation.
-Use this ONLY when `.sm3.mgh` files already exist from a previous MELD run.
-Don't use it with `--use-precomputed-fs` unless you've already run MELD once on that subject.

-**Q: I get errors about missing `.sm3.mgh` files**
-A: Don't use `--skip-segmentation` with `--use-precomputed-fs`.
-MELD needs to create these feature files from your FreeSurfer outputs first.

----